guy-dar/stallion/README.md

 ## Future Goals
 There's plenty to be improved:
 * More features!
-Please!
-Send us feature requests.
+Please! *Send us feature requests*.
 * Better heuristics!
+* Debugging (code was written in an ad-hoc manner, which potentially result in bugs)
 * Checking browser compatibility
 * Design choices (Peek Box design most notably)
-* Increasing speed is always important
+* Speed
-* Moving more to asynchronous routines
+* Moving to asynchronous routines
-* Mobile browsers - finding suitable design
+* Design for Mobile browsers
 * Refactoring code.
-Making it as separate as possible from PDF.js for cleaner merges.
+	* Separating from PDF.js for cleaner merges.
-* More verbose presentation of command failure to the user.
+	* More documentation
+	* Better practice code
+* Vebosity in non-"happy flow" scenarios.

 ## Contributing